-A gastrointestinal fistula (GIF) is an abnormal opening that allows gastric fluids to be discharged through the lining of the stomach, intestines, or colon.
-The discharge can leak into other organs or the skin, causing infection.
+A gastrointestinal fistula (GIF) is an abnormal opening in your digestive tract that causes gastric fluids to seep through the lining of your stomach or intestines.
+This can result in infection when these fluids leak into your skin or other organs.

 There are four main types of GIFs:

 In an intestinal fistula, gastric fluid leaks from one part of the intestine to the other where the folds touch.
 This is also known as a "gut-to-gut" fistula.

 2. Extraintestinal fistula

 This type of fistula occurs when gastric fluid leaks from your intestine to your other organs, such as your bladder, lungs, or vascular system.

 In an external fistula, gastric fluid leaks through the skin.
 It’s also known as a "cutaneous fistula."

 4. Complex fistula

 A complex fistula is one that occurs in more than one organ.